Michoel-89/Michoel-89/README.md

 ----------------------------

 * 🌍  I'm based in Brooklyn, New York
+* 🚀  I'm currently working on [Fit-Tracker](https://github.com/Michoel-89/Fit-Tracker)
+* 🤝  I'm open to collaborating on any interesting projects that you may have.
 * ✉️  You can contact me at [michoelr111@gmail.com](mailto:michoelr111@gmail.com)
-* 🚀  I'm currently working on [Fit-Tracker](https://github.com/Michoel-89/Fit-Tracker)
-* 🤝  I'm open to collaborating on any interesting projects that you may have

 I’m currently building a fitness website called fit-tracker
 <!--